gearslaboratory/robustraster/docs/05_tuning.md

 # Function Tuning with `tune_function`

-The `tune_function` parameter is designed to automatically optimize how your custom function is applied to large datasets.
+The `tune_function` parameter in `run()` is designed to automatically optimize how your custom function is applied to large datasets.
 It evaluates your dataset and available system resources to determine the most efficient way to process the data in parallel.

 ---

-## 🔍 What Does It Do?
+## What Does It Do?

 If you set `tune_function` to `True`, it will take in two things: